 3. Write an intro with a valid reason of why they should care

 The intro of your email is as important as the subject.

 Once the recipient opens the email she will read the first 2 sentences and decide within a second if she continues reading or will just delete it.

 Therefore you have about 2 lines to tell her why she should care about what is written in that email.

 It’s important to convey what kind of benefit she might take away when reading the whole text.

 You might give some hints on the kind of problem you can solve or about the important information she should know about a certain subject.

 Let’s see some examples:

-This email arrived in my inbox.
-First of all, I must say that I’m a person who hardly ever buys clothes online because I still like to touch the items and try them on in the store.
+First of all, I must say that I hardly ever buy clothes online because I still like to touch the items and try them on in the store.